Adductor magnus long head

 Bent knee hip flexor stretches and the adductor magnus long head

-Another pose, or stretch, where adductor magnus long head activation may be beneficial is in bent knee hip flexor stretches like couch stretch.
+Adductor magnus long head activation may be beneficial in bent knee hip flexor stretches like couch stretch.

 In this case, the activation of adductor magnus long head can help to provide an anchor for the rectus femoris, which is the main muscle being stretched when you stretch the hip flexors with knee bent.
 By anchoring it, you may make it easier for it to lengthen (whether it is active or relaxed.)